miguelcoria94/JustStocks/projectnotes/projectnotes.md

  - NOTE: Redux is a state container for JS apps, often called a Redux store.
 It    stores the whole state of the app in an immutable object tree.

+<h3 align="center">7</h3>
-7. import 'createStore', 'combineReducers', 'applyMiddleware', 'compose' from the redux package
+Inside 'front'import 'createStore', 'combineReducers', 'applyMiddleware', 'compose' from the redux package

 NOTE:
  * createStore - creates a redux store that holds the complete state tree of your app.
 There should only be a single store in your app.